What Causes Carpet Rippling?

 First, wooden strips (also called tackless-strip) that have small nail-like gripping pins protruding from their surface at a slight outward angle are nailed down to the sub-flooring around the edges of the room at a distance of roughly a finger’s width off of the baseboard.

 These pins penetrate through the backing layer of the carpet and are what actually holds the carpeting in place.

 Next, the pad is installed.
 If the sub-floor is wood, the padding is typically affixed to the floor using staples.
 In the case of concrete such as in a basement, an adhesive of some sort is generally used.

 Finally, the carpet is attached to the tack-strip along one wall and stretched and hooked on the tack-strip on the opposing wall.
 This procedure is continued around the entire perimeter of the room.

-Traditionally two tools are used for stretching carpeting, knee-kickers and a power-stretchers.
+Traditionally two tools are used for stretching carpeting: knee-kickers and a power-stretchers.

-The knee-kicker is a devise about 30” in length.
+The knee-kicker is a device about 30” in length.
 Its head grips the carpet while the opposite end is equipped with a cushion that is designed to be struck with the knee.
 Rugs cannot be properly stretched with a knee-kicker in a medium or larger-sized room.

-The knee-kicker is primary intended to be used only as a means of positioning the carpet.
+The knee-kicker is primarily intended to be used only as a means of positioning the carpet.
 However, in small carpeted areas such as closets, small hallways, etc. where a power stretcher cannot be used, the knee-kicker is used as a stretching tool.

 The power-stretcher is basically a lever which braces against one wall and extends the length of a room.
 At the far wall, a rectangular head grips the surface of the carpet and by pressing down on a handle, there is a lever action applied which stretches the carpet with great force.